MrMagnum01/Tweets-Analysis-Pipeline-on-Microsoft-AZURE/README.md

 - Employs Azure Databricks for powerful data processing and analysis.
 - Leverages Power BI for intuitive data visualization.

-### Prerequisites

-- A Twitter Developer account with API keys.
-- An Azure account with access to Azure Cosmos DB, Azure Databricks, and Power BI.
-- Python knowledge, specifically familiarity with Tweepy library.

-### Usage
+## Objectives

+The main objectives of our project are as follows:

+1. **Real-time Twitter Data Collection**: Utilize Twitter API to collect real-time tweets.

+2. **Data Storage**: Store the collected tweets in a robust and scalable NoSQL database, Azure Cosmos DB.

+3. **Data Analysis**: Leverage Azure Databricks, a distributed analysis platform based on Apache Spark, to analyze and process the data.
+Specifically, we plan to perform sentiment analysis on the tweets to determine the general opinion of Twitter users on specific topics.

+4. **Results Storage**: Save the analysis results in a Hive Metastore for further access and analysis.

+5. **Data Visualization**: Visualize the analysis results using Power BI.
+This enables end users to interact with the data and derive valuable insights.

+## Getting Started

+1. **Prerequisites**: Install the necessary Python packages.

-1. Create a Twitter Developer account and get your API keys.
+2. **Twitter API Key**: You need to create a Twitter Developer account and generate API Keys to use the Twitter API.

-2. Install and import the Tweepy library in your Python environment.
-3. Set up your Azure Cosmos DB for data storage.
-4. Configure your Azure Databricks for data processing and analysis.
+3. **Azure Account**: You also need an Azure account for using Azure Cosmos DB and Azure Databricks.

+4. **Running the Scripts**: Run `get_tweets.py` to start collecting tweets.
+Then run `Twitter-Databricks.py` in an Azure Databricks notebook to analyze the tweets.

-5. Connect Power BI to Azure Databricks for data visualization.
+5. **Power BI**: Connect Power BI to your Hive Metastore where your analysis results are stored to create visualizations.

-### Repository Structure
+## Repository Structure

 - **README.md**: This document, a general introduction to the project and guide for users.
-- **Code**: Directory containing all source code files.
-- **Data**: Sample data for testing and demonstration purposes.

-### Contributing

-Contributions are always welcome!
-Please read the contributing guidelines (CONTRIBUTING.md) before starting.
+- **Twitter-Databricks.py**: The Python script used in Azure Databricks to analyze and process the tweets.
+It utilizes the transformer library to use a RoBERTa-based model for sentiment analysis.

+- **get_tweets.py**: The Python script for collecting real-time tweets using Tweepy library and Twitter API.
+It streams tweets based on certain keywords and stores the data into Azure Cosmos DB.

+- **databricks.png**: An image file showing the Azure Databricks notebook where the sentiment analysis is conducted.

 ### License